realvizu/NsDepCop/doc/Help.md

 Meaning:
 * Every dependency is allowed but MyFrontEnd (and its sub-namespace) must not depend on MyDataAccess (and its sub-namespaces).

+### Behavior of the wildcards '*' and '?'
+If any `Disallowed` rule matches, no `Allowed` rule is considered.

+If multiple `Allowed` rules match the same namespace, the one with best matching `From` rule is selected.

+The best matching rule is the one with the minimal edit distance between namespace pattern and namespace name.
+The edit distance is calculated as the sum of all edit operations which are needed to replace the wildcards with the namespace names.
+The costs are as follows:
+* Replacing a `?` has a cost of 1.
+* Replacing a `*` has a cost of 1 and additionaly a cost of 1 per sub-namespace that replaces the `*`.

+Example: When matching the namespace `A.B.C.D` the rule `A.?.?.D` (edit distance = 2) is preferred to the rule `A.*.D` (edit distance = 3).
+If multiple rules have the same edit distance, the behavior is undefined.

 ### Namespace surface
 * The *surface* of a namespace consists of the types that are visible to some other namespace.